klightz/splitting/README.md

-# Splitting Steepest Descent for Growing NeuralArchitectures
+# Splitting Steepest Descent for Growing Neural Architectures
 We develop a progressive training approach for neural networks which adaptively grows the network structure by splitting existing neurons to multiple off-springs.

 [[Paper]](https://arxiv.org/abs/1910.02366)  NeurIPS 2019